 Minimum Height: Must be at least 42 inches tall.

-Pricing: $12 for a single ride, $30 for two hours, or $45 for four hours.
-Families of six get one person free.
+Pricing: $30 for a two hour session.
 You can book your snow tubing sessions online.

 Address: 3567 Nordic Valley Way, Eden

 This neighborhood park was my go-to place for sledding with the kids when they were little.
 Small hills and a playground keep the younger ones entertained, while braver kids hike up the big hill for speedy thrills.

 Bring your own tubes or sleds, and be prepared for lots of hiking.
 The spacious field provides lots of room for snowplay.

 There is plenty of parking in the parking lot.
 You can also park in the neighborhood directly above the hill.